mhdadk/mhdadk.github.io/_drafts/fir-iir-state-space.md

   - signal-processing
   - control-theory
 ---

+## TODO

+* Write FIR derivation and then mention that IIR direct form I is just generalization of this.
+* Write IIR direct form II and mention that it is all-pole filter followed by all-zero filter.
+* Provide proof that it is correct.
+* Derive state space form

+---

 We show how to express a finite impulse response (FIR) and an infinite impulse response (IIR) filter in state-space form.

 Of course, one may wonder why this is useful in the first place.
-The reason for this is that controller design techniques can be applied to achieve some desired output signal characteristics, which may not easily be available when the filter is expressed as a standard transfer function.
+The reason for this is that controller design techniques can be applied to achieve some desired output signal characteristics, which may not easily applicable when the filter is expressed as a standard transfer function.

 ## FIR